Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 \paragraph{Nearest Generated Sample~(Figure~\ref{fig:NGS})} For a simple approach to capture dataset coverage, practitioners can calculate the distance to the nearest generated sample for every original datapoint.
 This score can be averaged over the dataset to evaluate a set of generated samples.
 However, this score depends on the size of the generated sample set, necessitating the selection of a set size tuning parameter for standardization.

 \paragraph{Rediscovery~(Figure~\ref{fig:Red})} Rediscovery is an evaluation technique that evaluates an algorithm's ability to rediscover datapoints that were withheld during training.
-It has been used in the molecule synthesis domain~\cite{bilodeau2022generative}, to check whether a DGM could rediscover a known molecule that was withheld from the training data.
-However, we hypothesize that rediscovery can be a useful metric for many other design problems.
-While rediscovery is originally used in discrete problems where the rediscovery rate can be calculated as the exact proportion of withheld designs rediscovered in a generated set~\cite{shah2022survey}, the metric can easily be relaxed to support other data modalities.
-Instead of calculating a proportion of datapoints exactly rediscovered, practitioners can instead calculate the distance from a withheld datapoint to the nearest sample in a generated sample set.
-Effectively, this performs a nearest generated sample evaluation over the set of withheld designs.
-As such, this metric also depends on the size of the generated set, necessitating a tuning parameter.
-Though it requires the foresight to remove a split of the dataset before training, rediscovery actually extends beyond the notion of pure `coverage' and further quantifies simple generalization capabilities of the model.
-As such, we feel that this metric deserves consideration in other design disciplines beyond molecular design.
+Rediscovery is commonly used in the molecule synthesis domain~\cite{bilodeau2022generative}, though we believe it is widely applicable (and valuable) across design disciplines.
+In a discrete setting, the rediscovery rate can be calculated as the exact proportion of withheld designs rediscovered in a generated set~\cite{shah2022survey}.
+To accommodate other data modalities, practitioners can relax the score to instead calculate the distance from a withheld datapoint to the nearest sample in a generated sample set.
+Effectively, this performs a nearest generated sample evaluation over the set of withheld designs~\footnote{We also note that other metrics can also be evaluated on a ``test set,'' though we feel that evaluating coverage on a holdout set is a particularly insightful choice.}.
+Though it requires both a tuning parameter (holdout size) and the foresight to remove a split of the dataset before training, rediscovery is an elegant extension of pure `coverage' metrics that further quantifies the simple generalization capabilities of the model.